Handicap Resources

 Register for the 2024 WHS Virtual Training Sessions

-On behalf of Golf Ontario, we are very excited to open up registration for our 2024 WHS (World Handicap System) training sessions with three Virtual meetings and 2 in-person sessions.
+On behalf of Golf Ontario, we are very excited to open up registration for our 2024 WHS (World Handicap System) training sessions with Four Virtual meetings.
 These sessions will break down the 7 rules of handicapping that will help you understand establishing a handicap index along with why we have the handicapping system.
 Time will be allocated for members and club committees to ask specific questions you may have.
 Each session will be 1.5 to 2 hours in length at a cost of $45+ HST per person.

 Register for the seminar by scanning the QR code or CLICK HERE